-Adjusting the spool tensioner compensates for the amount of weight you’re using, the size fishing line and overall efficiency of casting and operation of the reel.
+Adjusting the spool tensioner compensates for the amount of weight you’re using, the size fishing line, and the overall efficiency of casting and operation of the reel.
 More weight on the line requires increasing the spool tension and less weight requires decreases.

-Keep reading and we’ll walk you through the process of setting the spool tension for success (and less backlashes).
+Keep reading and we’ll walk you through the process of setting the spool tension for success (and fewer backlashes).